Comparison of imperix programmable controllers

 Products presentation

-All imperix controllers are based on a DSP + FPGA architecture that is fully programmable by the user.
-This common architecture is the foundational layer for extensive hardware abstraction, which in turn authorizes excellent interoperability and compatibility across devices and generations.
+All imperix controllers use a DSP + FPGA architecture that is fully programmable by the user.
+This shared architecture is the cornerstone of extensive hardware abstraction, which in turn authorizes excellent interoperability and compatibility across devices and generations.

-From a software perspective, all controllers are identical in the sense that they can be programmed from the same Simulink/PLECS control model, with only a few parameter changes.
+From a software perspective, all programmable controllers are identical, as they can be programmed from the same Simulink/PLECS control model with only a few parameter changes.
 They also support the same workflow and provide the same runtime monitoring and tuning capabilities via Cockpit.
-At the hardware level, however, the controllers may present rather different characteristics, notably linked to their I/O resources, each being specifically optimized for a particular use case.
+At the hardware level, however, the controllers may exhibit somewhat different characteristics, notably tied to their I/O resources, each optimized explicitly for a particular use case.

-Overall, imperix offers three distinct types of controllers, as shown below:
+Overall, imperix offers three distinct types of programmable controllers, as shown below:

 B-Box family

-The B-Box family comprises controllers designed for laboratory applications, where performance and flexibility are the main priorities.
-B-Box controllers are designed to be plug-&-play with imperix power modules (example) but are also flexible enough to be easily used with custom power hardware.
+The B-Box family comprises devices optimized for laboratory applications, where performance and flexibility are the main priorities.
+B-Box controllers are plug-&-play with imperix power modules (example) but are also flexible enough to be easily used with custom power hardware (e.g. TN107).
+The differences between B-Box controllers are summarized below.
+Details specific to hardware protections are provided in PN257.

 B-Board PRO

-The B-Board PRO is the control board present inside B-Box RCP and B-Box micro, but is also available as a standalone control board.
-Its typical applications include industrial use or research, where the controller needs to be embedded directly in the power converter itself.
-In such a case, the main benefit of using B-Board PRO resides in the way it facilitates the transition between the development phase and the production phase, thanks to immediate portability from the B-Box RCP 3.
+The B-Board PRO is the control board present in the B-Box RCP and B-Box micro.
+It is also available as a standalone control board.
+Its typical applications include industrial use or research, where the programmable controller must be embedded directly in the power converter.
+In such a case, the main benefit of using B-Board PRO lies in its ability to facilitate the transition between the development and production phases, thanks to immediate portability from the B-Box RCP.
+More information can be found on its product page.

 TPI 8032